ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 For example, if a cryptographic protocol is used, a timing attack may be launched against the keying material to obtain the secret.

+PDM metrics may also help the attacker find out about the network speed or capabilities of the network path.
+For example, are there delays or blockages?
+Are there alternate or multiple paths?
 Along with this, PDM does not provide integrity.
 It is possible for a Machine-In-The-Middle (MITM) node to modify PDM headers leading to incorrect conclusions.
 For example, during the debugging process